Medium Large Crickets

 Our goal is to deliver crickets and worms to you that are always both alive and healthy.
-We guarantee live delivery when both Express shipping is selected and when the outside temperature is below 90 F and above 25 F. Live delivery can not be guaranteed when using FedEx Ground or FedEx Home Delivery service.
+We guarantee live delivery when shipping by FedEx Priority Overnight and when the outside temperature is below 90 F and above 25 F. Live delivery can not be guaranteed when using FedEx Ground or FedEx 2Day Delivery service.
 Sometimes this may mean adjusting shipping days due to cold weather, and it's often situational.
 However, we will make sure that you are satisfied and should an unfortunate problem arise, we will do our best to fix it.
 Depending on the situation, this could mean a credit on your account for future orders or a reshipment at no charge in some cases.
 In all cases, loss must be reported within 48 hours of receiving your shipment.

 Regionally-Based Small Orders

 If you're looking for a smaller order for individual use, we can ship within two days through Fed-Ex from Michigan throughout the Midwest, extending our reach to parts of Kansas, some of the southern states, and part of the East.
 During winter, if you are in the further reaches of that area, you may be forced to upgrade to an overnight shipping service to ensure that your crickets and worms will stay alive and safe during the journey.

 For orders more than 20K of an item, we can ship to anywhere in the country through Southwest Air Cargo.
 We don't currently extend our reach in Canada but do have the capability.
 If you're in Canada and would like to place a large order, please contact us for more details.